thomasbeck95/42_london_piscine/README.md

 ## Overview 📖

-<b>The Piscine</b> at 42 is basically a four-week coding bootcamp on steroids, and it’s the final test before you can get admitted into their prestigious programming program.
-Whether you're a complete beginner or someone with a bit of coding experience, this trial is designed to push your limits while introducing you to the unique <b>peer-to-peer</b> learning environment at 42.
+The Piscine at 42 is basically a four-week coding bootcamp on steroids, and it’s the final test before you can get admitted into their prestigious programming program.
+Whether you're a complete beginner or someone with a bit of coding experience, this trial is designed to push your limits while introducing you to the unique peer-to-peer learning environment at 42.

 The cool thing is, you're not just sitting through lectures.
-The whole thing revolves around <b>learning from each other</b>.
+The whole thing revolves around learning from each other.
 You dive into C programming right away, tackling increasingly tough challenges with weekly exams.
 And don’t worry if you hit a wall, because you’ll have the support of your peers—evaluating each other’s work, sharing knowledge, and growing together.

 Now, it's not all about the grind.
 The Piscine fosters a strong sense of community through group projects and social events, so you’ll end up making friends and creating lasting bonds.
-It's intense, but if you’re lucky enough to get in, stick with it—<b>it’s 100% worth the effort!</b>
+It's intense, but if you’re lucky enough to get in, stick with it—<b>it’s 100% worth the effort!

-<b>It’s truly a transformative experience that goes beyond just coding.</b>
+It’s truly a transformative experience that goes beyond just coding.

 ## My Results 📈
 <h3>Summary</h3>